Where to take the TOEIC test in Canada.

 What should I think about when choosing a center in Canada?

 When considering where you are going to take the TOEIC test in Canada it is worth remembering that the TOEIC test is designed so that test takers have the same testing experience no matter where they sit the test.
 ETS state that test scores remain fair and comparable across administrations.
 A candidate sitting a test in Montreal should get the same score that they would have got in Vancouver.
 Students need to register for the TOEIC Listening and Reading Test separately to the Speaking and Writing Tests.
 For the Listening and Reading Test candidates may have a choice between public test sessions that are held in various testing locations around the world throughout the year.
 Institutional test sessions are offered by your employer or a language school.
 To register for institutional testing sessions, contact the person in charge at your organization or school.
+Some universities also offer the option to take the TOEIC directly on site or require a certain score for entry such as UQAM University in Canada Montréal and the TOEIC.

 Think about where you will feel most confident taking the test.
 It is important to get plenty of sleep before your test so that you can perform at your best.
 Also consider how early you need to travel to get to the test center and how long you will be staying there.
 If you need to take the test on a specific day – check that it is available.
 Some Test Centers may not offer tests for all possible dates.
 You should review the registration deadline and score reporting dates before making a decision.